 Clients pay their attorney a retainer fee and then the attorney sets a contingency agreement for the case.

-If the plaintiff wins the case, then the retainer is subtracted from the attorney’s portion of the case settlement.
+If the plaintiff wins the case, then the retainer is subtracted from the attorney’s portion of the cash settlement.
 Look at the retainer as an advance on your car accident case.

 For instance, you give your lawyer a $2,000 retainer on your car accident case.
 The contingency fee is 30% and you win a settlement of 20,000.
 Your lawyer will be paid 4,000 (6,000-2,000) and you will receive 14,000.